-- Active defense, defense in depth, access control & password management
+- Defense in depth, access control and password management

 - Cryptography: basic concepts, algorithms and deployment, and application

-- Defensible network architecture, networking & protocols, and network security
+- Defensible network architecture, networking and protocols, and network security

-- Incident handling & response, vulnerability scanning and penetration testing
+- Incident handling and response, data loss prevention, mobile device security, vulnerability scanning and penetration testing

 - Web communication security, virtualization and cloud security, and endpoint security

-- Windows: access controls, automation, auditing, forensics, security infrastructure, & securing network services
+- Windows: access controls, automation, auditing, forensics, security infrastructure, and services

 Who is GSEC for?